 The best way to check if a diamond is real is to drop it in a glass of water.
 This only works if the diamond is free, as any bands or other metals will make the diamond sink.
 A sinking diamond is real, while a fake diamond will float.

 You can also use a magnifying glass to look for imperfections.
 You’ve probably seen the diamond experts on TV use a small monocle-like device.
 These experts are looking for imperfections and actually hope to find them.
 Only the rarest of diamonds and those that are fake are completely flawless.

 One other method of verifying a diamond involves holding the diamond itself (with no band) above a flame for around 45 seconds.
 Then, drop the diamond into ice water.
 Fake diamonds will shatter and real diamonds will remain unaffected by the temperature difference.

 The Gemologists Institute of America (GIA) also certifies many diamonds.
 We’ll talk a bit more about what that means in a moment, but suffice it to say a GIA certification is worth money when it comes to the value of diamonds.

-The more you know about the engagement ring you own, the better an idea you can get of its value.
+The more you know about the engagement ring you own, the better an idea you can get of its value and how much its worth.
 Knowing things like what company made it, when it was purchased, and what material the band might be made from can help identify aspects of the engagement ring that could increase its value.

 Certificates that came with the diamond at the time of purchasing the engagement ring are extremely valuable in this case.
 At the same time, if you don’t have a certification, it’s not the end of the world.